pytorch/pytorch/docs/cpp/source/notes/tensor_creation.rst

 two rows and three columns, ``{3, 4, 5}`` for a three-dimensional tensor, and ``{2}`` for a one-dimensional tensor with two components.
-In the one dimensional case, you can omit the curly braces and just pass the single integer like we did above.
+In the one dimensional case, you can omit the curly braces and just pass the single integer as we did above.
 Note that the squiggly braces are just one way of constructing an ``IntArrayRef``.
 You can also pass an ``std::vector<int64_t>`` and a few other types.
 Either way, this means we can construct a three-dimensional tensor filled with values from a unit normal distribution by writing: